eProsima/FastDDS-SH/README.md

 ### Publisher/subscriber intercommunication between Fast DDS and ROS 2

-In this example, the *Integration Service* uses both this *Fast DDS System Handle* and the *ROS 2 System Handle* to transmit data coming from a Fast DDS publisher into the ROS 2 data space, so that it can be consumed by a ROS 2 subscriber on the same topic, and viceversa.
+In this example, *Integration Service* uses both this *Fast DDS System Handle* and the *ROS 2 System Handle* to transmit data coming from a Fast DDS publisher into the ROS 2 data space, so that it can be consumed by a ROS 2 subscriber on the same topic, and viceversa.

-The configuration file used by the *Integration Service* for this example can be found [here](https://github.com/eProsima/Integration-Service/blob/main/examples/basic/fastdds_ros2__helloworld.yaml).
+The configuration file used by *Integration Service* for this example can be found [here](https://github.com/eProsima/Integration-Service/blob/main/examples/basic/fastdds_ros2__helloworld.yaml).

 For a detailed step by step guide on how to build and test this example, please refer to the